2023 Vezina Trophy Odds Tracker

 Vezina Trends to Consider

-- Nine of the last 11 Vezina Trophy-winners came from the Eastern Conference (the Columbus Blue Jackets were in the Western Conference in 2012-2013, when Sergei Bobrovsky won).
+- Nine of the last 13 Vezina Trophy winners came from the Eastern Conference (the Columbus Blue Jackets were in the Western Conference in 2012-2013, when Sergei Bobrovsky won).

-- It’s almost impossible for goalies to win the Vezina Trophy if their teams don’t make the playoffs.
-Again, this hasn’t happened since Sergei Bobrovsky in 2013 and only four times in this history of the league, and that was the only time its happened in modern NHL history.
+- It’s almost impossible for a goalie to win the Vezina Trophy if their teams don’t make the playoffs.
+Again, this hasn’t happened since Sergei Bobrovsky in 2013 and only four times in this history of the league, and that was the only time it happened in modern NHL history.

-- Its essential for the Vezina winner to have a competent backup.
+- It’s essential for the Vezina winner to have a competent backup goalie.
 No Vezina winner in the last 10 years has exceeded 69 games played.
 In today’s NHL, rest is a key factor to a goaltender being able to maintain a consistently high level of play, and in order for this to happen a team needs to be able to rely on their backup goaltender to win games.

 2023 Vezina Trophy Odds for Previous Winners

-Winning more than one Vezina trophy isn’t as rare as you might think, as six different players have done it since 1981 (the modern era), and two players, Tim Thomas and Sergei Bobrovsky, have accomplished this feat in the last 11 years.
+Winning more than one Vezina trophy isn’t as rare as you might think, as six different goalies have done it since 1981 (the modern era), and two players, Tim Thomas and Sergei Bobrovsky have accomplished this feat in the last 11 years.